-- Access the class the day it opens so you’ll be aware of all expectations.
+- Access the class in CANVAS three days before the class start date, so you’ll be aware of course expectations.

-- Read all material under “Getting Started.”
-That’s where you’ll find the syllabus, attendance policy, course schedule, etc. Most of your questions will be answered in “Getting Started” or through your instructor’s emails.
+- Review the CANVAS course shell, including these tabs: Home, Syllabus, and Modules.
+Most of your questions will be answered in these sections, or through your instructor’s emails.

 - Read everything your instructor posts.
 You never know when instructors might make updates or give helpful hints.

 - Try to create and maintain a schedule as if you were actually going to class on campus.
 Set specific days and times to login and complete assignments.

 - Create a calendar, planner or course agenda to keep track of the module assignments, and check them off as you complete and submit them.
 For more details, see below, ‘Set a Schedule’.

 - Make sure you have a time and place to work undisturbed.

 - Remember to communicate professionally and use proper “netiquette.”
 Proofread everything before submitting.
 When in a face-to-face course, the professor can see and respond to non-verbal expressions, such as confusion.
 If you have questions or need support, share that feedback to the professor through their preferred form of contact.

 - Be respectful of other people’s cultures and viewpoints.

 - Respect your instructors.
 Remember, they are still instructors; they’re simply using a different method to teach.